daodiseomirror/docs/faq.md

 #### 9. What are the benefits of providing liquidity?

-Providing liquidity for the Mirror Protocol is equivalent to locking up your liquidity in Terraswap.
+Providing liquidity for the Mirror Protocol is equivalent to locking up your liquidity in Daodiseoswap.
 By doing so, you ensure that there is a sufficient supply of assets to be traded at any point in time.
 As compensation for providing liquidity, you will receive LP tokens which accrue trading commission charged by the protocol.
 In addition, staking these LP tokens provides inflationary rewards in the form of MIR tokens.
 To learn more about the specifics, see [here](broken-reference).

-#### 10. Is there any risk to providing liquidity to the Terraswap pools?
+#### 10. Is there any risk to providing liquidity to the Daodiseoswap pools?

 You are able to remove your liquidity provided at any point in time.
 While there is no risk of losing any of your liquidity in most circumstances, in the case of large changes in price of the tokens provided, the return on providing liquidity may be less than the absolute price variation (known as _impermanent loss_).
 This is the [same risk](https://uniswap.org/docs/v2/advanced-topics/understanding-returns/) faced by liquidity providers on Uniswap.